 - Set aside to cool.

-- Add egg whites and cream of tartar to bowl of stand mixer with whisk attachment, and whip until stiff peaks form.
-Eggs should be stiff and resemble a cloud while holding their shape.
+- Add egg whites and cream of tartar to the bowl of a stand mixer with whisk attachment, mix on high until until soft peaks form, about 2 minutes.
+Mix again for another 2 minutes until stiff peaks form.
+Do not over-beat.

-- Once molasses mixture is cool, gently fold in egg whites with a spatula a third at a time.
+- Once molasses mixture is cool, gently fold in egg whites with a spatula, ⅓ at a time.

 - Do Not stir or over mix your egg whites into the batter.
 Simply fold until egg whites are blended without large chunks.

-- Spoon Soufflé batter into prepared ramekins leaving a ¾ inch space between batter and rim of baking dish.
+- Spoon Soufflé batter into prepared ramekins leaving a ¾ inch space between batter and the rim of the ramekin.
+The soufflés will rise quite a bit in the oven and then settle above the rim.

 - Place ramekins on a cookie sheet and bake for 20-25 minutes until well risen with a solid top crust.